 in the Griffin House have circulated for years.
 As the story goes

-the figure of a woman dressed in period clothing has been seen in the
+the figure of a woman dressed in period clothing has appeared in the

-upper reaches of the home and more than once rocking quietly
+upper reaches of the home and been seen more than once rocking quietly

-back and forth in her rocking chair in the parlor.
+back and forth in her rocking chair in the parlor on the main floor.